Researchers: Parvaneh Rabiee, Sylvia Bernard, Kate Baxter and Gillian Parker

 Funder: Thomas Pocklington Trust

-The overall aim of this study is to provide an overview of the evidence base for specific models of rehabilitation interventions for people with visual impairment.
-More specifically it addresses the following research questions:
+The overall aim of this study was to provide an overview of the evidence base for specific models of rehabilitation interventions for people with visual impairment.
+More specifically it addressed the following research questions:

 - what are rehabilitation services currently doing to support people with visual impairment?